• Skip to main content

 Recipe Tips

-• When baking the crust, line wit parchment paper and pie weight to keep the crust from shrinking.
-I did not do this for this recipe and you can see how the crust pulld away from the pie plate.
+• When baking the crust, line it with parchment paper and pie weight to keep the crust from shrinking.
+I did not do this for this recipe; you can see how the crust pulled away from the pie plate.

-• The star is the chocolate filling so you want that to be perfect.
-When it comes to chocolate, my favorite is the Ghirardelli semi-sweet baking bar.
+• The star is the chocolate filling, so you want that to be perfect.
+Regarding chocolate, my favorite is the Ghirardelli semi-sweet baking bar.

 Tools Used